-The laws regarding a preexisting condition and a work related injury are very complex.
-You need the guidance of a very experienced and expert workers’ compensation lawyer in Philadelphia, who can inform you about the intricate details of the law.
+The laws regarding a preexisting condition and a work-related injury are very complex.
+You need the guidance of a very experienced workers’ compensation lawyer in Philadelphia who can inform you about the intricate details of the law.

 Preexisting Conditions and Legal Complications

-The case of a work related injury involving a preexisting condition can be complicated.
-If you were to injure your knee while on the job, you will be entitled to a complete compensation for your inability to work.
-However if the knee injury aggravated the preexisting arthritic condition you previously had, then filing a workers’ compensation claim is not going to be such an easy job.
+The case of a work-related injury involving a preexisting condition can be complicated.
+If you were to injure your knee while on the job, you would be entitled to a complete compensation for your inability to work.
+However, if the knee injury aggravated the preexisting arthritic condition you previously had, then filing a workers’ compensation claim is not going to be such an easy job.